pytchlang/pytch-tutorials/bunner/tutorial.md

 This can't normally happen because the built in Pytch `touching` function doesn't let anything else run while it's checking to see if you touch anything.
 We can tell Pytch that we want it to treat our function the same way.
 We can add a special kind of "hat block" to a function that orders this (you can have this along with a normal hat block, just list one after the other).

-Pytch will still let other code run if this function takes too long about getting through it's loops (about a second, by default).
+Pytch will still let other code run if this function takes too long about getting through its loops (about a second, by default).
 That will be just fine for us.

 {{< commit non-yielding-hit-check-loop >}}